tenzir/tenzir/web/blog/tenzir-for-splunk-users/index.md

 | head 10
 ```

-This example shows again how to select a specific data source and perform some
+This example shows again how to select a specific data source and perform "stack
-"stack counting".
+counting".

 ### Expired certificates